Crusty Crock Pot Pork over Pumpkin Polenta

 Ingredients for the Pumpkin Polenta

-In a food processor place garlic cloves, onion, pepper, chili powder, thyme leaves, salt, olive oil and apple cider vinegar and pulse until ingredients are finely chopped, not pureèd.
-Score the fat on the pork diagonally with a sharp knife then create cuts all over the pork about 1/2 inch deep.
-This will allow the rub to be infused throughout the meat.
+- Place garlic cloves, onion, pepper, chili powder, thyme leaves, salt, olive oil and apple cider vinegar in a food processor and pulse until ingredients are finely chopped, not puréed.
+Score the fat on the pork diagonally with a sharp knife, and then create cuts all over the pork about 1/2 inch deep.
+This will allow the rub to infuse throughout the meat.

-About an hour before serving the meat, prepare the pumpkin polenta.
+- About an hour before serving the meat, prepare the pumpkin polenta.
 Pre-heat oven to 400 degrees F. On a sheet pan, place the pumpkin flesh side down and roast in the oven for about 45 minutes.
-Remove and when pumpkins are cool enough to handle, spoon the pumpkin into a bowl and stir until smooth.
+Remove.
+When pumpkins are cool enough to handle, spoon the pumpkin flesh into a bowl and stir until smooth.

-Bring 5 cups of water to a boil in a medium stockpot with the salt and pepper.
+- Bring 5 cups of water to a boil in a medium stockpot with the salt and pepper.
 Add the polenta to the boiling water and stir for about 2 minutes.
-Bring the water to a simmer and allow to cook stirring often.
+Bring the water to a simmer and allow to cook, stirring often.
 When fully cooked (about 45 minutes - about the time the pumpkins are done) and smooth, whisk in butter, cheese, and pumpkin purée.
-Check to correct seasonings.
+Check seasonings and adjust as needed.

-Remove pork to a cutting board to rest for about 15 minutes.
+- Remove pork to a cutting board to rest for about 15 minutes.
 Distribute polenta among 4 bowls.
-Carve the pork and place on top of each individual bowl of polenta and sprinkle with parsley.
+Carve the pork and place on top of each individual bowl of polent.
+Ssprinkle with parsley.
 Serve with a side salad and crusty bread.